Skip to main content

 Production Setup Guide

 This guide will help you set up Chirp for production use with proper security, performance, and reliability configurations.
+For a simpler deployment, consider using Docker instead.

 Prerequisites